nilsjorgen/docker-postgresv/README.md

 # docker-postgresql

-Run PostgreSQL on localhost with docker-compose.
+Use docker-compose to run PostgreSQL with any provided data.
 Extends the [Official Postgres Docker Image](https://hub.docker.com/_/postgres).

 ## Usage